cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ## In An Event Of Slashing

 As defined, base lockup store `DelegatedLocking` by amount.
 In an event of a validator that the lockup account delegate to is slash which affect the actual delegation amount, this will leave the `DelegatedLocking` have an excess amount even if user undelegate all of the account delegated amount.
-This excess amount would make the spendable amount lesser, further details are as below:
+This excess amount would affect the spendable amount, further details are as below:

 Spendable amount are calculated as
 `spendableAmount` = `balance` - `notBondedLockedAmout`
 Whereas `notBondedLockedAmout`  = `lockedAmount` - `Min(LockedAmount, DelegatedLockedAmount)`

-As seen in the formula above, `notBondedLockedAmout` can only be 0 or a positive value when `DelegatedLockedAmount` < `LockedAmount` if the `notBondedLockedAmout` is positive then `spendableAmount` is less than the actual balance.
+As seen in the formula `notBondedLockedAmout` can only be 0 or a positive value when `DelegatedLockedAmount` < `LockedAmount` if the `notBondedLockedAmout` is positive then `spendableAmount` is less than the actual balance.
 Let call `NewDelegatedLockedAmount` is the `delegatedLockedAmount` when applying N slash

 1. Case 1: where originally `DelegatedLockedAmount` > `lockedAmount` but when applying the slash amount the `NewDelegatedLockedAmount` < `lockedAmount` then